Dashzero23/Sorting-in-C/README.md

 This contains the implementation of a type Struct variable to keep track of the data of each sort.
 ### Makefile
 Makefile has all the commands to compile and clean the files
-### DESIGN.pdf
-This file has information about the design of all the implementation as well as sorting.c.
-This also gives the idea on how to run the program.
-### WRITEUP.pdf
-Include the plots that is produced using the bash script, as well as discussion on the performance of each.